 You may unsubscribe from the AAS Press List at any time by replying to that effect to any press release we forward to you.

-Press releases are sent in plain-text format without attachments.
-Most releases include World Wide Web addresses where you can find images, illustrations, animations, and/or other resources.
-As noted above, we also distribute links to press releases via our Twitter account @AAS_Press and post them to the Astronomy in the News section of our website.
+Press releases are sent in plain-text format without attachments and include World Wide Web addresses where you can find images, illustrations, animations, and/or other resources.
+We also distribute links to astronomy-related press releases (not just ours, but others' too) via our Twitter account @AAS_Press and post them to the Astronomy in the News section of our website.

 Qualified journalists may apply for access to the electronic editions of the Astrophysical Journal (including ApJ Letters and the ApJ Supplement Series) and the Astronomical Journal through the EurekAlert! service of the American Association for the Advancement of Science (AAAS).
 Complimentary press subscriptions will be granted upon accreditation by the AAAS as a EurekAlert! registered user and subsequent approval by the AAS.
 This service is not available to freelance science writers who are substantially employed in astronomy or related fields.